Skip to Main Content

 Friedrichsau and the Case for Eating Outside the Altstadt

 Ulm's most-visited restaurants cluster around the Münsterplatz and the old fishermen's quarter, where the tourist logic is obvious and the pricing tends to follow.
 The Friedrichsau district operates on different terms.
 The park that runs along the Danube's northern bank has long been a leisure address for locals rather than a staging post for sightseers, and the restaurants that have taken root there reflect that orientation: fewer concessions to passing trade, more investment in cooking that earns return visits.
-Treibgut, at Friedrichsau 50, sits inside this dynamic.
+Treibgut, at Friedrichsau 50, is a restaurant in Ulm serving modern European cooking with German influences, priced at about $80 per person.
 The address alone tells you something about the intended audience.

 What the Michelin Double Signal Means in Practice